zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 for further discussion on the motivation for replacing the onion, and constraints on possible replacements.

+## Remark on IP addresses

+As with other parts of the tox protocol (namely, finding friends by DHT pubkey, hole punching, and connecting to friends via a TCP server), the DHT Announcements system makes no attempt to prevent third parties from observing pairs of IP addresses being used by tox friends.
+An attacker with moderate resources could accumulate a lot of such information.
+To protect against this, users must rely on existing techniques to minimise the extent to which an IP address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques such as http cookies, and anonymising relays such as Tor or VPNs.

 ## User-visible changes

 Unlike the onion, DHT Announcements do not support friend requests.
 Instead,